Hussein119/lcd-system/README.md

 ## Overview

-This documentation provides details about an Embedded LCD System project developed by a team of developers.
 The system allows users to print values on an LCD using a keypad.

 ## Features